OpenTabletDriver/opentabletdriver.github.io/site/_wiki/FAQ/Windows.md

 settings and plugins, or for having the driver available with your preferred settings and plugins you can send to friends, or bring with you.

-**It is particularly important to use this feature when testing pre-releases, as cross-version configuration compatibility is not guaranteed.**
+> It is particularly important to use this feature when testing pre-releases, as cross-version configuration compatibility is not guaranteed.
+{:.alert-primary}

 The default location is described in the
 General FAQ's [appdata section]({% link _wiki/FAQ/General.md %}#appdata)